Data-Science-for-Linguists-2019/Class-Plaza/guestbooks/guestbook_eva.md

 We’ve practiced several ways to create charts and graphs so far, and the `.plot()` method used here is one of the simplest we’ve seen.

 __*Thank you David!
 In the original XML files, each file was a blogger, and all of their blogs (for some bloggers, one blog, for others, a couple thousand) were stored in that file.
 I was having difficulty figuring out how to separate out individual blogs in each file and then recombine all of that data.
 In the future, I hope to learn more about handling XML files... but for now I'm very glad someone else did that for me. - Eva*__

+### Cassies Entry (3/26/19)
+- **What I Liked:** Great use of graphs for visualizations and exploration!
+Your code is easy to follow and illustrated well.
+- **What Can Be Improved:** You mentioned this at the end of your second ipynb file, but take out those url links if you can!
+Also, is there are reason you've limited the number of words per topic?
+How could increasing this number affect your results?
+- **What I Learned:** Using Counter() for word frequency distributions, and
+LDA for topic detection.
+Also, super interesting that astrological signs are included in this data (even though this stat doesn't seem to have a huge impact on your analysis)!